-The reasons for feeling stressed and anxious can be numerous.
-At some point, in most of our lives, we may feel that “good stress", which motivates and directs are energies, is overcome by a wave of anxiety.
+At some point in our lives, "good stress", which motivates and directs our energies, can be overcome by a wave of anxiety.

 Why does this happen?
 At what stage do we flip from coping and being resilient to floundering and feeling out of control?

-The American psychiatrist, Dan Siegel, has a number of interesting ways to describe the interaction of our thoughts and emotions.
-He describes the world of emotions and thoughts in terms of river flow.
-Ideally we want to find the middle part of the river where thoughts and emotions flow with a smooth, graceful evolution.
-He describes parts of the flow in the river as stuck, slow, meandering and turgid.
-And he describes other parts as chaotic, confusing and unpredictable.
+Think of your thoughts and feelings in terms of river flow.
+Ideally, we want to find the middle part of the river, where thoughts and emotions flow with a smooth, graceful evolution.
+But sometimes, the flow in the river as stuck, slow, meandering and turgid.
+And at others chaotic, confusing and unpredictable.

-In order to help us deal with, learn from and grow from our anxiety and stress, it's worth considering what the triggers are that make us feel either heavy, slow and ponderous or chaotic and unpredictable.
+To help us deal with, learn from, and grow from our anxiety and stress, it's worth considering the triggers that make us feel either heavy, slow, ponderous, chaotic, and unpredictable.

-In order to slow down and observe the patterns and triggers in a calm and balanced way we need to feel listened to, trusting and trusted, supported and nurtured and to be able to draw on evidenced based stress management tools.
+To slow down and observe the patterns and triggers in a calm and balanced way, we need to feel listened to, trusting and trusted, supported and nurtured and to be able to draw on evidence-based stress management tools.

 The relationship with your coach or therapist

-The two most important aspects of successful coaching and therapy is the quality and validity of the approach taken and most important is the trust that is built up between therapist/coach and client.
+The two most important aspects of successful coaching and therapy are the quality and validity of the approach taken and, most importantly, the trust built up between the therapist/coach and client.

-We recommend spending some time reading the biographies of the therapists and coaches at Breathe London and then contact them to make a first consultation.
-Each of the practitioners has unique gifts and competencies and it is up to you, together, to create a space of healing and growth.
+We recommend spending some time reading the therapists biographies at Breathe London and then contacting them to make the first consultation.
+Each of the practitioners has unique gifts and competencies.

 Find out more and book an appointment with our Anxiety and stress management therapists: